r-neuschulz/BlockStuff/README.md

 BlockStuff is a comprehensive Magisk module designed to enhance productivity by blocking advertisements, excluding focus-draining content, and eliminating time-wasting distractions.
 It just blocks stuff that isn't worth your valuable time, attention, and compute.

+It is primarily made by me for me.
+But if you see a benefit for yourself, feel free to give this project a star.

 # Features